Rediverse/eztube/README.md

 Search

+Playlists

+PlaylistItems

+CommentThreads

 # To Do
-Comments

-CommentThreads

-PlaylistItems

-Playlists

-Subscriptions

-VideoCategories

 # Not doing
+VideoCategories (No need to, returns everytime a link to c/YouTube)

+Subscriptions (Not yet worth it)

 Members

 Membershiplevels